tianjin95/CortexM0_SoC/README.md

     /CortexM0_SoC/xilinx
         vivado project file,u can open the project in vivado directly

+How to use:

     U should download the M0 designstart eval pack at https://www.arm.com/resources/designstart/designstart-eval and move the "cortexm0ds_logic.v" to /CortexM0_SoC/rtl/

     If u want to simulate, open the /CortexM0_SoC/rtl/Distributed_RAM.v and edit the absolute path at "readmemh".

     U can open the picture "architecture" to learn about the current SoC architecture.

     DMA needs to be used with the WFE command, when the dmac is configured, the DMA will automatically start running, so you should use the WFE command to ensure the bus is contrulled by DMA.